Please Note: This article was published before Prince Charles became King Charles III.

 It's interesting to see the Prince age through this succession of commemorative coinage.
 Whenever he succeeds, Charles will start his reign as Britain's oldest new king.
 These previous portraits may provide an insight into his eventual coinage effigy but who knows?
-Maybe he'll break the mold and have himself show facing forward, ears in full view?
+Maybe he'll break the mould and have himself show facing forward, ears in full view?
 Can we say that?

 Sell A Royal Mint Prince Charles Coin

 If you've got a commemorative coin with a portrait of Prince Charles on then we would be interested in buying it.
 Visit our Sell Your Coins page for more information then contact us for a quick quote.
-We buy commemorative Crowns in BU, gold and silver as well as an extensive range of modern and historic coinage for fair, industry leading prices.
+We buy commemorative Crowns in BU, gold and silver as well as an extensive range of modern and historic coinage for fair, industry-leading prices.

 Frequently Asked Questions

 New portraits and reverse designs for British coins are chosen by the Royal Mint Advisory Committee then approved by the Chancellor of the Exchequer and the monarch.
 For royal portraits a competition is often held with the winning artist seeing their design on currency.

 In the past, new portraits for monarchs have been created after they came to the throne and issued in their coronation year.
 Usually there is a gap between a King or Queen’s accession and their coronation, leaving time for a portrait of Prince Charles to be commissioned.

 We will likely see the first coins of Prince Charles in his coronation year, rather than immediately after he becomes king.
 This might be a year or more after his accession which leaves quite a bit of time before we would see Charles III coins in our change.